Top 10 Best Places to Retire in South Carolina in 2022

 4 – Myrtle Beach, South Carolina

 Myrtle Beach may be one of the East Coast’s most popular summer vacation spots, but it also has a growing retirement community.
 More and more people are moving to this Horry County city after finishing their careers.
-In fact, the 2018 U.S. census notes that Myrtle Beach is the second fastest-growing metropolitan area in the country.
+In fact, the 2018 U.S. census noted Myrtle Beach as the second fastest-growing metropolitan area in the country.

 There are 60 miles of beaches, more than 100 high-quality golf courses, and various natural attractions and entertainment options.
 Moreover, the cost of living composite index rates Myrtle Beach at 94.1, below the national average of 100.
-This rate is based on the cost of housing, utilities, transportation, healthcare, miscellaneous services and more.
+This rate is based on the cost of housing, utilities, transportation, healthcare and more.

 3 – Sumter, South Carolina

 This city offers everything you could ask for in retirement.
-It has two state parks, 21 city parks, many scenic areas, cultural events and recreational facilities.
+It has over 20 parks, many scenic areas, cultural events and recreational facilities.
 Sumter is also barbecue heaven in South Carolina.
 According to Men’s Journal, Ward’s Bar-B-Que is one of the 25 best barbecue spots in America.
+Sumter has everything it needs to meet the retirement needs of almost anyone, making it one of the best places to retire in South Carolina.

 2 – Hilton Head, South Carolina

-America’s favorite continental island for the fourth year in a row, Hilton Head is home to beautiful beaches, prize-winning golf courses and an abundance of natural beauty.
+America’s favorite continental island for the fifth year in a row, Hilton Head is home to beautiful beaches, prize-winning golf courses and plenty of natural beauty.
 The island has a welcoming atmosphere, and it’s full of spirit and rich in culture.

 Retirees who aren’t looking to slow down anytime soon flock to Hilton Head for its fantastic amenities and the waterfront lifestyle.
-There are endless opportunities to stay active within the area, including cycling paths along the beach, professionally recognized tennis clubs and various watersports.
+There are endless opportunities to stay active within the area, including cycling paths along the beach, professionally recognized tennis clubs and watersports.
+If you’re looking to maintain your active lifestyle in retirement, Hilton Head could be the place for you.

 1 – Charleston, South Carolina